 Wearing and Storing Your Fine Jewelry

 Properly caring for and storing your fine jewelry will help maintain its beauty and value.
-While some people are harder on their jewelry than others, everyone can benefit from these jewelry "rules" and common sense suggestions gathered during my career in the jewelry business.
+While some people are harder on their jewelry than others, everyone can benefit from these jewelry "rules" and common sense suggestions accumulated throughout my career in the jewelry business.

 SEPARATE, SEPARATE, SEPARATE